 PETER SOMMER’S RECOMMENDED READ:

 Peter is the founder of Peter Sommer Travels.
 Having started off as an archaeologist initially, followed by the time he spent as a documentary film-maker, by now he is looking back at over 20 years of organising archaeological and cultural tours and cruises, during which he has carved out the company’s identity and principles, all based on a central ambition: to offer the best-prepared travel experiences in the areas we are active in.
 Therefore, Peter’s influence is present in all our itineraries in the six countries we currently travel.
 His passion for the past and his enthusiasm for sharing it are as compelling as ever.
 In recent years, he has been especially strongly involved in designing our growing range of Croatian cruises.
-In 2018, you can meet Peter on Exploring Hadrian’s Wall in England, as well as on Cruising the Lycian Shore, Walking and Cruising the Lycian Shore and other tours in Turkey.
+In 2018, you can meet Peter on Exploring Hadrian’s Wall tour in England, as well as on Cruising the Lycian Shore, Walking and Cruising the Lycian Shore and other tours in Turkey.

 Three Stones Make a Wall – The Story of Archaeology, by Eric H. Cline, Princeton University Press, 2017.

 We might not have realised, but this is a book we have all been waiting for.
 Its author, professor of archaeology in Washington DC, is a highly-respected scholar, specialised in the Late Bronze Age of the Eastern Mediterranean and the Near East, and especially in the Sea Peoples.
 Only a few years ago, his 1177 B.C.: The Year Civilization Collapsed, received much well-deserved attention.
 His new book is taking on a huge task: aimed at a non-specialist audience, it is a lively and lucid re-telling of the history of archaeology itself, focusing especially on the Mediterranean and Near Eastern regions, but also on Egypt and the Americas.
 In many ways, it has a similar scope to C.W.
 Ceram’s monumental Gods, Graves and Scholars (1949), with one key difference: Ceram was an informed enthusiast, but not an archaeologist, whereas Cline is not just a top-range expert, but also an extremely experienced practitioner of the spade and trowel, with over 30 years of fieldwork under his belt.
 It is rare for a scholar of his calibre to undertake such a work.
 Of special value are his “digging deeper” sections between chapters, each explaining particular aspects of archaeological method in an accessible way.
-Three Stones Make a Wall includes stories of many sites we visit on our tours in Italy, Greece and Turkey.
+Three Stones Make a Wall includes stories of many sites we visit on our archaeological tours.

 MICHAEL METCALFE’S RECOMMENDED READ:

-Michael is responsible for the design of our Italian tours and also has the enormous task of organising our private gulet charters in Turkey, Greece, Croatia and Italy, and further our tailor-made land tours in those countries, as well as in Ireland and the United Kingdom.
+Michael is responsible for the design of our Italian tours and also has the enormous task of organising our private gulet charters and further our tailor-made land tours in those countries, as well as in Ireland and the United Kingdom.
 Specialised in Greek inscriptions and the information they provide on life and politics in antiquity, he is a person of profound knowledge, a superb eye for detail and a deep understanding of archaeological and historical narrative, as well as great presence of mind, all of which he delivers with great eloquence, contagious passion and characteristic wit.
 In 2018, you can test his skills on Exploring the Aeolian Islands in Italy, Walking and Cruising the Dodecanese in Greece, Exploring Wessex in England and other tours.
 His suggestion is especially pertinent to our itineraries in Italy:

 The Land Where Lemons Grow – the Story of Italy and its Citrus Fruit, by Helena Attlee, Penguin, 2015.